antwanvdm/daily-1mb-message/README.md

 know a message has a 'special' status and I can filter on the specific status when I want to filter my results.

-### Challenge: Twitter API getting a paid plan -> Telegram
+### Challenge: Twitter API getting a paid plan

-The whole Elon Musk situation is not helping Twitter imho.
-Making the API paid is a very bad plan.
-I have no idea what remains free, but I didn't want the application to depend on it.
-Telegram has a very developer friendly interface, so I added this as second option.
+The whole Elon Musk situation destroyed Twitter (X) imho.
+Making the API paid was one of the very bad moves.
+I have no idea if it ever will return, but I won't rely on it while he is in charge.
+Telegram has a very developer friendly interface, so I added this as new option for the daily messages.

 The biggest challenge was reading up on the Telegram documentation.
-There were more than 1 type of API and once I finally the right one, it still took some time to configure the bot in a private channel and catch the input from the chat in my own code via hooks.
+They have more than 1 type of API and once I finally the right one, it still took some time to configure the bot in a private channel and catch the input from the chat in my own code via hooks.

-### Challenge: Add feature to ask open questions
+### Challenge: Ask open questions

 After more than two years of running the application successful, the wish of getting more context and information became stronger.
 With the rise of AI and tools to use